The Patagonia Museum is located in the 1914 Patagonia Grammar School, 320 School Street, Patagonia, Arizona.

 The Lochiel Schoolhouse was built prior to 1905.
 Research continues to search for an exact date of construction.
 The Lochiel/La Noria School District was in place in the 1890s and may have originated as far back as the 1880s.
 Again research continues to search for the exact dates of origination.
 The schoolhouse was last utilized in the school year 1972-1973.
 Years of neglect and vandalism followed.

 In September 2010, The Patagonia Museum and the Patagonia Elementary School entered into a lease agreement allowing The Patagonia Museum to preserve the school site for educational and historic purposes.
 In January 2011, The Patagonia Museum received a grant from the Patagonia Regional Community Foundation to provide arborist services and building weatherization.
-Since then, numerous grants and volunteered hours have benefited the Lochiel Schoolhouse.
+Since then, numerous grants and volunteer hours have benefited the Lochiel Schoolhouse.
 Restoration work on the Lochiel Schoolhouse was completed in the spring of 2022.